xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 5.1.4 `maslin` UDT
-`m2x` involves a hand-edited file in the `gen` folder of the `maslin` project.  `masl2xtuml_S_UDT_class.c` is modified to updated the identifiers of data types during the import process.
+`m2x` involves a hand-edited file in the `gen` folder of the `maslin` project.  `masl2xtuml_S_UDT_class.c` is modified to update the identifiers of data types during the import process.
 This hand-edited file needs to be refreshed because of the association across R57 to the new Range (`S_RANGE`) class.

 5.2 Update the editor.
 5.2.1 UI Range configuration
-A new menu along with three sub menus are added.
+A new menu with three entries is added.
 These are:
   * Range
   * Range > Minimum...
   * Range > Maximum...